brendanjohnharris/AllenSDK.jl/README.md

 cache = ecephyscache.EcephysProjectCache # This can be used to access neuropixels data units = cache.get_units() # E.g. get a python dataframe of neuropixels units
 ```

-Note that this package tracks a fork of the AllenSDK for compatibility, found at https://github.com/brendanjohnharris/AllenSDK